Patrickoo7/Reasearch-Litrature_Review/Learnings/README.md

 ## 📚 Curriculum Structure

-This curriculum contains **12 core modules** (with 2 specializations in Module 7), progressing from mathematical fundamentals to advanced production systems.
+This curriculum contains **13 core modules** (with 2 specializations in Module 7), progressing from mathematical fundamentals to advanced production systems and reinforcement learning.
 Each module contains focused lessons that build upon previous knowledge.

-**Total Content:** 51 comprehensive lessons + 40+ visualizations
+**Total Content:** 63 comprehensive lessons + 56+ visualizations

 ---